Joshua John Miller: Personal life

 Miller was born in Los Angeles to actor and Pulitzer Prize-winning playwright Jason Miller and actress and Playboy pin-up Susan Bernard.
-Miller's half-brother is actor Jason Patric, and his maternal grandfather was photographer Bruno Bernard, also known as "Bernard of Hollywood".
+Miller's elder paternal half-brother is actor Jason Patric, and his maternal grandfather was photographer Bruno Bernard, also known as "Bernard of Hollywood".
 His father was of Irish and German descent, and his mother is Jewish.

 Miller is gay and, as of 2013, is in a relationship with fellow screenwriter M. A. Fortin.